-The loans are secured by the mortgage of leasehold land, building and construction thereon, and guaranteed by the Company's director.
-However, as at 31 December 2022, financial institutions have canceled the guarantee by the Company's director.
+The loans are secured by the mortgage of leasehold land, building and construction thereon.

 The loan agreements contain several covenants which, among other things, require the Company to maintain debt-to-equity ratio and debt service coverage ratio at the rate prescribed in the agreements.